Super Bowl III: New York Jets

 The Jets had a number of offensive weapons that Namath used.
 Maynard had the best season of his career, catching 57 passes for 1,297 yards (an average of 22.8 yards per catch) and 10 touchdowns.
-Wide receiver George Sauer Jr. recorded 66 receptions for 1,141 yards and 3 touchdowns.
+Wide receiver George Sauer recorded 66 receptions for 1,141 yards and 3 touchdowns.
 Tight end Pete Lammons added 32 receptions for 400 yards and three touchdowns.
 The Jets rushing attack was also effective.
 Fullback Matt Snell, a power runner, was the top rusher on the team with 747 yards and 6 touchdowns, while elusive halfback Emerson Boozer contributed 441 yards and 5 touchdowns.
 Meanwhile, kicker Jim Turner made 34 field goals and 43 extra points for a combined total of 145 points.

 The Jets defense led the AFL in total rushing yards allowed (1,195).
 Gerry Philbin, Paul Rochester, John Elliott, and Verlon Biggs anchored the defensive line.
 The Jets linebacking core was led by middle linebacker Al Atkinson.
 The secondary was led by defensive backs Johnny Sample (a former Colt who played on their 1958 NFL Championship team) who recorded 7 interceptions, and Jim Hudson, who recorded 5.

 Several of the Jets' players had been cut by NFL teams.
 Maynard had been cut by the New York Giants after they lost the 1958 NFL Championship Game to the Colts and had to spend one year playing Canadian football before the Jets (then called the Titans) enabled him to return to his home country.
 "I kept a little bitterness in me," he says.
 Sample had been cut by the Colts.
 "I was almost in a frenzy by the time the game arrived," he says.
 "I held a private grudge against the Colts.
 I was really ready for that game.
 All of us were."
 Offensive tackle Winston Hill had been cut five years earlier by the Colts as a rookie in training camp.
 "Ordell Braase kept making me look bad in practice," he says.
 Hill would be blocking Braase in Super Bowl III.